 - Transportation – We need drivers and “ride-along” helpers for mornings and afternoons for each week.
 Volunteer for all or just one week(s) and you will be richly rewarded by taking the children door to door to their homes.

 - Contributions – We operate on a shoestring!
 Gifts of any size are needed and tax deductible.Make checks out to Summer Camp on the Hill/CDRC, 1127 N. 28th St., Richmond, VA 23223.

 *Family-friendly volunteer opportunities.
 Young children can help their parents.

 George Thomas has been a Campus Ministry student here for 8 ½ years, first as a VCU undergraduate then throughout medical school.
 As he leaves Richmond to begin his residency training at the University of Maryland, he publicly thanked this congregation for their support throughout his student years.
 You’ll love watching this video of his testimonial to the generosity of this congregation and our Campus Ministry program.
 George spoke to the congregation on Sunday, April 24 at the 11:00 a.m.
 Classic service.

-The work centers around dental and eye clinics, education, and construction.
+The work centered around dental and eye clinics, education, and construction.
 We opened a new relationship in Belize with Christ the King Anglican School, where they were involved in construction projects to improve the school and education programs and worship with the children and faculty of the school.
-If you are interested in our mission work please visit our Campus Ministry Facebook page (link below).